Seqcol specification version 0.1.0

 b'["SQ.2648ae1bacce4ec4b6cf337dcae37816","SQ.907112d17fcb73bcab1ed1c72b97ce68","SQ.1511375dc2dd1b633af8cf439ae90cec"]'

-* The above Python function suffices if (1) attribute keys are restricted to ASCII, (2) there are no floating point values, and (3) for all integer values i: -2**63 < i < 2**63
+* The above Python function suffices if (1) attribute keys are restricted to ASCII, (2) there are no floating point values, and (3) for all integer values i

-Also, notice that in this process, RFC-8785 is applied only to objects; we assume the sequence digests are computed through an external process (the refget sequences protocol), and are not computed as part of the sequence collection.
+In this process, RFC-8785 is applied only to objects; we assume the sequence digests are computed through an external process (the refget sequences protocol), and are not computed as part of the sequence collection.
 The refget sequences protocol digests sequence strings without JSON-canonicalization.
-For more details, see Footnote F5.
+For more details, see Footnote F2.

 Step 3: Digest each canonicalized attribute value using the GA4GH digest algorithm.